jmcgrath207/k8s-ephemeral-storage-metrics/README.md

 The goal of this project is to export ephemeral storage metric usage per pod to Prometheus that is address in this issue [Here](https://github.com/kubernetes/kubernetes/issues/69507)

+It accomplishes this by creating a Service Monitor

 ![main image](img/screenshot.png)